Hannah Primrose, Countess of Rosebery: Early years

 At 23, Hannah de Rothschild inherited Mentmore, built by her father in the 1850s.

-As an only child growing up in what were, in all but name, palaces, her childhood appears to have been lonely.
 She was a companion to her hypochondriac mother and, in later life, a hostess with her father during her mother's long periods of indisposition.
-She was indulged by both parents and her formal education was neglected in favour of music and singing lessons, subjects in which she was 'skilled' and had a 'decided gift'.
+Hannah was indulged by both parents and her formal education was neglected in favour of music and singing lessons, subjects in which she was 'skilled' and had a 'decided gift'.
 Her parents were very protective of her, attempting to ensure that she was never exposed to the risk of sickness or even the sight of poverty.
 As a result, she was never allowed to enter the cottages on the Rothschilds' estates.
 Lady Battersea claimed that Hannah was so sheltered that the phrase "'the poor'" was "merely a phraseology for her".
 Whatever the faults of her education, she possessed great confidence, impressing her Rothschild relations, who noted her poise and competence when she hosted a large house party at Mentmore for the Prince of Wales while only 17 years of age.
 A year later, in 1869, Hannah made her formal entrance into society as a debutante, when she was presented to Queen Victoria at Buckingham Palace by her mother.

 Mayer Amschel de Rothschild died in 1874, leaving his daughter not only Mentmore (with its priceless art collection), his London mansion, and innumerable investments, but also the sum of two million pounds sterling in cash (equivalent to £ in present-day terms).
 Thus, Hannah de Rothschild became the wealthiest woman in England.